-- 13.1.
-Individuals have the right to obtain and reuse their personal data for their own purposes across different services. - 13.2.
-Personal data can be easily moved, copied or transferred from one IT environment to another in a safe and secure manner, without hindrance to usability. - 13.3.
-The right to data portability only applies in the following cases: - To personal data that an individual has provided to a St. Mary of the Angels - Where the processing is based on the individual's consent or for the performance of a contract - When processing is carried out by automated means - 13.4.
-Personal data will be provided in a structured, commonly used and machine-readable form. - 13.5.
-St Mary of the Angels will provide the information free of charge. - 13.6.
-Where feasible, data will be transmitted directly to another organisation at the request of the individual. - 13.7.
-St Mary of the Angels is not obligated to adopt or maintain processing systems which are technically compatible with other organisations. - 13.8.
-In the event that the personal data concerns more than one individual, St. Mary of the Angels will consider whether providing the information would prejudice the rights of any other individual. - 13.9.
-St Mary of the Angels will respond to any requests for portability within one month. - 13.10.
-Where the request is complex, or a number of requests have been received, the timeframe can be extended by two months, ensuring that the individual is informed of the extension and the reasoning behind it within one month of the receipt of the request. - 13.11.
-Where no action is being taken in response to a request, the school will, without delay and at the latest within one month, explain to the individual the reason for this and will inform them of their right to complain to the supervisory authority and to a judicial remedy.
+13.1.
+Individuals have the right to obtain and reuse their personal data for their own purposes across different services.

+13.2.
+Personal data can be easily moved, copied or transferred from one IT environment to another in a safe and secure manner, without hindrance to usability.

+13.3.
+The right to data portability only applies in the following cases:

+- To personal data that an individual has provided to a St. Mary of the Angels - Where the processing is based on the individual's consent or for the performance of a contract - When processing is carried out by automated means

+13.4.
+Personal data will be provided in a structured, commonly used and machine-readable form.

+13.5.
+St Mary of the Angels will provide the information free of charge.

+13.6.
+Where feasible, data will be transmitted directly to another organisation at the request of the individual.

+13.7.
+St Mary of the Angels is not obligated to adopt or maintain processing systems which are technically compatible with other organisations.

+13.8.
+In the event that the personal data concerns more than one individual, St. Mary of the Angels will consider whether providing the information would prejudice the rights of any other individual.

+13.9.
+St Mary of the Angels will respond to any requests for portability within one month.
+Unless made during school holidays in which case the request will be dealt with when staff return to school.

+13.10.
+Where the request is complex, or a number of requests have been received, the timeframe can be extended by two months, ensuring that the individual is informed of the extension and the reasoning behind it within one month of the receipt of the request.

+13.11.
+Where no action is being taken in response to a request, the school will, without delay and at the latest within one month, (unless made during school holidays in which case the months' timeframe will begin when staff return to school) explain to the individual the reason for this and will inform them of their right to complain to the supervisory authority and to a judicial remedy.